Mina-Magdy-94/car-dashboard-task/README.md

 # what are the main Properties of the task?
+#### 1- Charts were created using amCharts (as recommended) and the react-circular-progressbar
-#### 1- The pages are fully responsive on different screens including a fully responsive sidebar that can be toggled into and off the screen
+#### 2- The pages are fully responsive on different screens including a fully responsive sidebar that can be toggled into and off the screen
 <br>
 <div>
 <img src="https://user-images.githubusercontent.com/112242972/212325890-ef8feff3-8624-4971-bc8e-8fdd63ace250.png" width='600' height='280'>